 Conventional methods for generating photon-number states typically involve producing a TMSV state from a nonlinear crystal (e.g., BBO) and performing photon-number-resolving detection (PNRD) on the idler mode using a visible-light photon counter (VLPC) \citep{Waks_2006}.
 A successful detection of $n$ photons in the idler arm heralds the preparation of the photon-number state $\vert n\rangle$ in the signal mode.
-However, such schemes impose stringent requirements on the detector: current PNRDs cannot reliably resolve large photon numbers, and their detection efficiency deteriorates significantly as $n$ increases.
+However, such schemes impose stringent requirements on the detector.
+While current PNRDs can reliably resolve large photon numbers \citep{RN17}, they are nevertheless limited by a significant drop in overall detection efficiency as $n$ increases \citep{erkilic2025unifiedopticalplatformnongaussian}.
+As demonstrated in recent experimental work \citep{RN16}, the heralding probability for adding three photons to a small-amplitude coherent state is extremely low, merely on the order of $10^{-9}$ per pulse.
 In contrast, our scheme---using an odd SC state as an input---requires the detection of only a single photon in the idler mode to herald the generation of an approximate three-photon Fock state in the signal mode.
+The numerical analysis showed that the successful heralding probability of our state $\vert\phi_{3}\rangle$ is on the order of $10^{-2}$ with high fidelity ($F_{3}>0.99$).
 Thus, our protocol provides a resource-efficient method for generating specific photon-number states, circumventing the need for high-performance PNRDs.
 This approach is readily scalable and adaptable to a broad range of quantum optical platforms.
 Although the resulting state exhibits a small degree of squeezing, this can be compensated for with an additional OPA stage.
 Consequently, the resulting (squeezed) three-photon state has potential applications in quantum error correction \citep{PhysRevA.55.900,2024Q}, quantum channel capacity optimization \citep{RevModPhys.58.1001,RevModPhys.66.481}, and quantum phase estimation \citep{2023N,e27070712}.